vmchien217/dagger/hilt/gradle-setup.md

 ### Local test configuration {#gradle-plugin-local-tests}

-The plugin by default also transforms instrumented tests classes (usually located in the `androidTest` source folder).
-But an additional configuration is required for local unit tests (usually located in the `test` source folder).
-To enable transforming `@AndroidEntryPoint` classes in local unit tests then apply the following configuration in your module's `build.gradle`:
+By default, the plugin will transform *instrumented* test classes (usually located in the `androidTest` source folder), but an additional configuration is required for the plugin to transform *local jvm* tests (usually located in the `test` source folder).

+To enable transforming `@AndroidEntryPoint` classes in local jvm tests, apply the following configuration in your module's `build.gradle`:

 ```